jquery/testswarm/scripts/addjob/README.md

-These example scripts in this directory serve as example however large parts of them are very implementation specific.
-Below are the fields actually required from TestSwarms' perspective.
+The example scripts in this directory serve as example however large parts of them are very implementation specific.
+Below is documented which fields are required from TestSwarms' perspective.

 For more information about the fields, view the AddjobPage in your browser.